 Application Deadline: March 1, 2020

 The names Marbach, Weimar, and Wolfenbüttel stand for three institutions united by more than 500 years of German and European ideas, literature, and culture.
 The German Literature Archive Marbach, the Klassik Stiftung Weimar and the Herzog August Library Wolfenbüttel collect, preserve, and provide access to sources that are crucial to the study of German literary and intellectual traditions, and their research focus is devoted to studying the long-term transformations of cultural heritage in Germany.

-The intern will support the work of the research departments and one of the research association's projects during a one month stay at one of the three institutions.
+The intern will support the work of the research departments and one of the research association’s projects during a stay of four to eight weeks at one of the three institutions.
 The program aims to provide students from around the world with the opportunity to apply their skills in a professional internship setting, helping them to gain archival and library work experience.
 The program will allow participants to develop a deeper understanding of German literature and culture while acquiring practical skills and knowledge that will be useful throughout their careers.
 The program will also provide an insight into the area of digital humanities, now an indispensable aspect of humanities research.

-Interns will be able to spend half their allotted time on their own research using the holdings of the respective institution.
+Interns will be able to spend half their allotted time on their own research, making use of the archival holdings of the respective institution.

 How to Apply

 Who can Apply